Aureum01/Aureum01/README.md

 # Intelligence Systems Lab

-I design **automation systems, intelligence workflows, and analytical tools** that help analysts understand complex global environments.
+I design **automation systems, intelligence workflows, and analytical tools** that help analysts understand and work more effectively in complex global environments.

-My work combines:

-- intelligence analysis
-- automation engineering
-- OSINT data pipelines
-- AI-assisted analytical systems

-Previously I worked as an **Corporate Intelligence Analyst**, monitoring geopolitical developments across global regions and producing structured risk assessments as a security contractor.
+Previously I worked as an **Corporate Protective Intelligence Analyst**, monitoring geopolitical developments across global regions and producing structured risk assessments as a security contractor.

-My work now focuses on building **analytical infrastructure** that improves how intelligence is collected, processed, and interpreted without previous limitations.
+My work now focuses on building **analytical infrastructure** that improves how intelligence is collected, processed, and interpreted without previous limitations for free if possible.

----

-# Core Domains
+## Core Domains

 | Domain | Focus |
 |------|------|